 Japan and More offers a fully escorted, small group tours of Japan.
 The cost of the tour includes all accommodations, transportation, entrance fees, some meals, and pre-departure help and advice.
 The tour group is small, at just 8 people, so you won’t feel like you’re stuck on a bus or anything.
 They have three different tours that depart throughout the year.

-- Discover Japan Tour: 14 nights – stay at a traditional Japanese Ryokan, visit the ancient capital of Nara, and Hiroshima Peace Memorial Park, ride a cable car up Mount Koya, soak in a Japanese onsen bath in Hakone
+- Discover Japan Tour: 14 nights – Start out in Tokyo, then travel to Nagoya and Kiso Valley, stay in a traditional Japanese Ryokan, visit the ancient capital of Nara, Hiroshima Peace Memorial Park, and see the famous floating torii gate at Miyajima.
+Ride a cable car up Mount Koya, soak in a Japanese onsen bath in Hakone, and discover Kyoto and Osaka.

-- Explore Japan Tour: 21 nights – Stay 4 nights at a traditional Japanese Ryokan, experience a Buddhist temple lodging on Mount Koya, visit the beautifully preserved villages of Kiso Valley, relax in a hot sand bath in Beppu, witness the magnificence of the Great Buddha in Kamakura.
+- Explore Japan Tour: (spring or fall) 21 nights – Visit Tokyo, Kyoto, Osaka and Hiroshima, plus stay 4 nights at a traditional Japanese Ryokan, and a Buddhist temple on Mount Koya.
+You’ll visit the beautifully preserved villages of Kiso Valley, relax in a hot sand bath in Beppu, witness the magnificence of the Great Buddha in Kamakura.
+This is the tour that will ensure you see it all!

 For more information, check out Japan and More’s website.
 You’ll get $100 off the cost of your tour by using our coupon code.
 Not sure about a guide tour?
 Read this review by someone who’s taken the trip.Use coupon code: SAJN for $100 off